ejmastnak/ejmastnak.com/content/tutorials/vim-latex/vimtex/index.md

 That's it!
 You could then use `dsm` in normal mode to delete surrounding math.
+VimTeX won't apply the default `LHS` shortcut to any `<Plug>` mapping you map to manually (this behavior is explained in `:help vimtex-default-mappings`), so `dsm` will completely override the default `ds$`.

-(For a background of what's going on here, you can consult the final article this series, [7.
+(For a background of what's going under the hood, check out the final article in this series, [7.
 A Vim Configuration Primer for Filetype-Specific Workflows]({{< relref "/tutorials/vim-latex/vimscript" >}}).)

-The key when redefining default mappings is to use your own, personally-intuitive LHS mapping (e.g. `dsm`) with VimTeX's default `<Plug>` mapping (e.g. `<Plug>(vimtex-env-delete-math)`).
-VimTeX won't apply the default `LHS` shortcut to any `<Plug>` mapping you map to manually (this behavior is explained in `:help vimtex-default-mappings`).

 ## Text objects

-VimTeX provides a number of wildly useful LaTeX-specific text objects.
+VimTeX provides a number of extremely useful LaTeX-specific text objects.

 If you don't yet know what text objects are, stop what you're doing and go learn about them.
 As suggested in `:help vimtex-text-objects`, a good place to start would be the Vim documentation section `:help text-objects` and the famous Stack Overflow answer [*Your problem with Vim is that you don't grok vi*](https://stackoverflow.com/questions/1218390/what-is-your-most-productive-shortcut-with-vim/1220118#1220118).

-VimTeX's text objects are listed in the table in `:help vimtex-default-mappings` and described in more detail in `:help vimtex-mappings`;
+VimTeX's text objects are listed in the table at `:help vimtex-default-mappings` and described in more detail in `:help vimtex-mappings`;
 the text objects behave exactly like Vim's built-in text objects (which are explained in `:help text-objects`) and work in both operator-pending and visual mode.

-The section `:help vimtex-text-objects` gives a general overview of how text objects work, but does not actually list the text objects.
-For the curious, VimTeX's mappings, including text objects, are defined in the VimTeX source code at around [line 120 of `vimtex/autoload/vimtex.vim`](https://github.com/lervag/vimtex/blob/master/autoload/vimtex.vim#L121) in the function `s:init_default_mappings()` at the time of writing.

 ### Table of VimTeX text objects